oivinde/Parallels-Desktop-Ansible-Inventory-Script/README.md

 # Parallels-Desktop-Ansible-Inventory-Script
 If you for some reason running Ansible Tower in a Parallels Desktop vm and wants a custom inventory script for Parallels Desktop, this is the place for you!

-Since Parallels Desktop not has an API you can query from a remote node, I'm using the Ansible python API in the inventory script to execute parallels cli commands on the virtualization host(my Mac).
+Since Parallels Desktop not has an API that you can query from a remote node, I'm using the Ansible python API in the inventory script to execute parallels cli commands on the virtualization host(my Mac).
 ## Installation
 You must:
 1. Add parallels_desktop_inventory.py as a custom inventory script in Tower